dataBASED-eecs/dataBased/part_1/Team19_Part1.md

   - Registering for community events
   - Placing materials on hold.
   - Viewing all books by a specific author that the library posses.
+  - Renewing borrowed items if no holds are placed.
+  - Viewing currently borrowed/checked-out books.
   - TODO: Add here

 - Staff